GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression-brotli.md

 The brotli compressed version of the bundle, `main.bundle.js.br`, is now saved here as well and is **~76% smaller in size** (225 KB vs. 53 KB) than `main.bundle.js`.

-The next thing that needs to be done is tell the server to send these brotli-compressed files whenever their original JS versions are being requested.
+Next, tell the server to send these brotli-compressed files whenever their original JS versions are being requested.
 This can be done by defining a new route in `server.js` before the files are served with `express.static`.

 <pre class="prettyprint">
 var express = require('express');